 Music Types of Witches Interests Often Include:

-- You’re friends are always impressed by your knowledge of musical lyrics, composers, and artists
+- Your friends are always impressed by your knowledge of musical lyrics, composers, and artists

 - Singing or listening to music eases anxiety and brings you comfort